CityScope/CS_Urban_Indicators/README.md

 ### Deploy modules

 Dockerization allows us to deploy the modules in any server with docker.
-The deployment created a docker image with all the requirements specified in `requirements.txt` and the contents of the local `CS_Urban_Indicators` directory, and runs the listen.py script.
+The deployment creates a docker image with all the requirements specified in `requirements.txt` and the contents of the local `CS_Urban_Indicators` directory, and runs the listen.py script.

 The following commands build the image and then run a container using the image:
 ```